calrobertlee/bear-app-mods/README.md

 This shortcut uses Python to find and replace spaces in the string in the clipboard, as Bear's URL scheme requires spaces to be replaced with "%20"

-By typing the trigger text `:blink` in Bear it will auto-generate a footer with a soft reference link and date.
+By typing the trigger text `:bfoot` in Bear it will auto-generate a footer with a soft reference link and date.

-Currently, the script returns an extra newline in the outputted text — you must manually delete that new line, I haven't found a workaroud.
-Here's a [gif](https://gfycat.com/freeskinnyfairybluebird) of what this looks like.

 Message me if you have any questions!